Paper backdrops are the best backdrops!

 If you wish to sweep the paper backdrop out onto the floor, we recommend using gaffer tape around the edges to keep the paper smooth on the floor.
 If not secured, the end of the roll may curl and become a tripping hazard for your crew when walking across the set.
 Gaffer Tape is recommended over Duct Tape because its blended resin and natural rubber compound allows for non-transferring adhesion, to deliver a clean removal with no residue.

 10. Experiment with Lighting

 Colored background paper is a fun canvas for trying out different lighting scenarios.
-Adjust the color lighter or darker with your positioning, or try out gels to completely change it up every once in a while.
+Adjust the color lighter or darker with your positioning, or pair it with an RGB light to completely change it up every once in a while.